wuaipinglab/VES/README.md

 During implementation, we referenced the code from [EVEscape](https://github.com/OATML-Markslab/EVEscape) and [EVE](https://github.com/OATML-Markslab/EVE) regarding data loading, mutation generation, and quantification calculations, making adjustments and modifications tailored to our work and carrying out more evaluation regarding viral evolution simulation and prediction.

-Please cite our paper as below if you find the research and code useful:

 ## 🛠️ Core Requirements